AustinCodingAcademy/311_wk3_day2_advanced_select/README.md

       , count(substring(phone1,1,3)) as p1_count
       , substring(phone2,1,3) as p2
       , count(substring(phone2,1,3)) as p2_count
+  from usersContact
-  from usersContact group by 1, 3 order by 2 desc
+  group by 1, 3
+  order by 2 desc
+  limit 1
   ```
   * Area code: 973